 As most modern business owners know, a brand differentiates you from your competition.
-Not only does it use the right aesthetics to speak to your ideal audience, but it helps identify the foundation of your entire business.
-When those foundations change or your business is not performing as you were hoping, a rebrand may be able to help you gain more traction with:
+Not only does it use the right aesthetics to speak to your target audience, it helps identify the foundation of your entire business.
+When those foundations change or your business is not performing as you were hoping, a rebrand can help you gain more traction with:

-Unfortunately, many business owners think a rebrand is a cure-all for low sales, poor audience engagement and/or a lack of investors.
-But in reality, a rebrand can only do so much.
+Unfortunately, many business owners can misinterpret a rebrand as a cure-all for low sales, poor audience engagement, and/or a lack of investors.
+But in reality, a rebrand is only one part of a business’s success.
 That’s why it’s important to know when you should plan for rebranding—and when you should not.

 Your business will change; that is inevitable.
 As it does, you may notice shifts in your branding or positioning that do not feel as true to the business as they once did.
 If that’s the case for you, it may be time for a rebrand.

 Here are some signs that you may be ready for a rebrand:

 The pillars of your brand are the foundation and these pillars can shift pretty dramatically in the first few years of operation.
 If any of the following “foundational elements” change within your business, it can signal time for a rebrand.

 Maybe your brand’s purpose (your “why”) has changed altogether.
 You’re no longer looking to offer X but instead sell Y, or maybe you’ve realized that there is a different driving force behind what you do.